Project

 I think compilers have a "treat warnings as errors" flag, so I suppose Ruby could do something similar.
 I think that's much less important for Ruby though, since often the warnings are something you can't usually do anything about, whereas in C they often indicate a possible bug.

-Updated by cesario (Franck Verrot) about 10 years ago
+Updated by cesario (Franck Verrot) over 10 years ago

 I hope this is a related question: is one supposed to link the $VERBOSE/$WARN levels to the "Logger" object's level?
 If so, how?